 After I retired I decided to write down my history.
 By then I had a large collection of documents, and now I wanted to edit them.
 That was in the second half of the 1990s.
 I met my brother in Canada then, we took a stroll together and I told him about my plan, and he said that he also wanted to record his story.
 That was when I suggested to him that we would honor our parents greatly if we did collaborate.
 He agreed and so we decided to write a biography together.
 This was quite difficult because he neither spoke nor wrote a single word in Hebrew.
 Therefore I wrote my texts in Hebrew, he sent me his texts in English, and I translated them into Hebrew.
 There are chapters which we wrote together, and then there are the chapters which are his own and those who are mine.
 What I wrote I did send to him in English, and thus we have written everything together and did not think of a publication.
 It was conceived for our grandchildren, but when a friend read it he said it would also be very interesting for a wider public.
 So I turned to Yad Vashem and they accepted it immediately.
 The book was printed in Hebrew.
 That was the first edition in the year 2001.
 A year later it was translated and appeared in English, and Fred came here for the book launch.

 At that time the protestant Pastor in Hoffenheim was Matthias Uhlig.
 I already knew and valued him for quite some years, and when the English edition appeared I sent him a copy.
 He read it immediately and said it would be important to publish it in German.
 A few months later he had found a translator and the family Hopp as sponsors.
+Fred and I knew the name Hopp.
+Emil Hopp, a leader of the SA and teacher in Hoffenheim who was present at the destruction of the Hoffenheim synagogue, had three children: Karola, Rüdiger and Dietmar.
 Then I received a mail from the Hopp siblings, in which they wrote: ‘We have read the book, we did not know that there still were survivors from Hoffenheim.
 What happened back then is terrible.
 Our father was a Nazi, and it is important to do everything possible to prevent anything like that ever happening again.’
 They asked if we were willing to accept their financing of the book’s German translation.
 One thing they asked was if it were possible not to mention their father’s name in the German translation.
 We thought over that, and I responded: ‘No, we are not willing.
 We want the book to remain as it is, because just like the victims have names, so do the perpetrators.’
 They answered: ‘We do understand this, and we are still interested in it.’
 Thus the contact with the Hopp siblings came about.
 In 2005, twelve years ago, the German translation was printed, and they decided to organize a big ceremony and invited every one: us, our grandchildren and great-grandchildren, and also other survivors from Hoffenheim, not just our family.
 There were two children which are still alive.
 So there the friendship between the Hopp siblings and us developed slowly.
 Later they invited us again, and we invited them to come here.
 They came on two occasions.
 The first time it was Dr Rüdiger Hopp with his wife, and the next time they all came, the whole family.
 I have showed them the land, we are truly friends.
 Fred had also met with the Hopp brothers in Florida and had them invited to this place.